-Trample is most common in Green and Red, although any colour can have it on a large enough creature.
+Trample is most common in Green and Red, although any color can have it on a large enough creature.
 As such, if playing huge creatures and trampling over everything appeals to you, my best advice is to play Gruul.

 Keep in mind that your creatures still need support.
 Although Red/Green has fantastic creatures overall, don’t neglect their potent buff spells and burn.
 Selecting cards that create a mana ramp might help you get these big creatures out sooner.
-Finally, both colours can destroy your opponent’s lands too.
+Finally, both colors can destroy your opponent’s lands too.